Between Lake and Peaks

 Advent & Christmas Markets

 When snow dusts the rooftops, Zell am See’s marketplace transforms into a festive Advent market.
 The scent of mulled wine, roasted almonds, and fresh cookies drifts through the narrow lanes, while craft stalls offer handmade gifts and regional delicacies.
-With choirs, brass ensembles, and lantern-lit evenings, the atmosphere feels straight out of a winter fairytale.

 Traditional Festivals & Customs